The review process

 We welcome hearing from complainants and we like being provided with an opportunity to address any concerns or provide a better explanation of our decision or actions.

-We request that all applications for a review of a decision are made within three months of the decision date.
+Applications for an internal review of a decision must be made within three months of your case being closed.

 Apply for a review